gchq/sleeper/docs/development/upgrade-format-changes.md

 Changes to data formats during upgrade
 ======================================

-Whenever we want to make a change to a peristence format or a communication format, we need to ensure this is backwards compatible.
+Whenever we want to make a change to a persistence format or a communication format, we need to ensure this is backwards compatible.
 For example:

 - DynamoDB tables